tevel/SearchShops/README.md

 This is API searching for products.

-Based on [SearchShops.com](https://SearchShops.com/) price comparison website.
+Based on [SearchShops.com](https://SearchShops.com/) - New clothes collections arrived today!

 This API allows to search products using REST API.
 Please obtain API key before using.